mpfilbin/poker-hand/README.md

 This project is a proof-of-concept.
 This application takes a given poker hand and evaluates its rank.

 ### Installation

-This project was implemented in Ruby and uses newer syntax introduced in Version 1.9, so please make sure you have a recent version of Ruby installed before running this project.
+This project was implemented in Ruby and uses newer syntax introduced in Version 1.9, so please make sure you have a recent version of Ruby installed before using the CLI or running the test suite.

 #### Dependencies

 This project also uses [Bundler](http://bundler.io) to manage dependencies.
-If you do not have bundler installed, you can do so from the shell with `gem install bundler`
+If you do not have Bundler installed, you can do so from the shell with `gem install bundler`

-Finally, install all of the project dependencies with: `bundle`
+Finally, install all of the project dependencies by issuing the `bundle` command in the shell from the root of the repository.

 ### Commandline Usage

-The CLI for this project is "hand".
+The CLI for this project is a simple shell script.
 Simply make the file executable (`chmod +x hand`)

 ```shell
 Example: